What to get that person who 'doesn't need anything'

 FOR THE MINIMALIST: Go green

 If your loved one doesn't want any gifts because they are trying to reduce the amount of clutter they have in their life, then help them make that happen!
-Buy them a tote bag so they have fewer plastic bags lying around, or check out shops dedicated to helping you use less, like Package Free.
+Buy them a tote bag so they have fewer plastic bags lying around, check out shops dedicated to helping you use less, like Package Free or use websites that have sustainability filters like REI.

 FOR THE PROUD PARENT: Make something special